Troubleshooting

 .condarc

-manually using your preferred text editor, or by using the following conda CLI command:# This command can add one channel at a time # Replace <CHANNEL> with the URL to your channel conda config --add default_channels <CHANNEL>
+manually using your preferred text editor, or by using the following conda CLI command:To remove a channel instead, replace

 --add